-Goal - Review complete proposal packet and consider rationale for recommended proposals.
+Goal: Review complete proposal packet and consider rationale for recommended proposals.
 Determine which proposals to recommend to the Land Conservation and Development Commission (LCDC).

-- 1. The Ocean Policy Advisory Council (OPAC) receives the proposal packet a minimum of 2 weeks prior to the decision making meeting. - 2.
-OPAC meeting discussion and determination 19 - a.
+- 1. The Ocean Policy Advisory Council (OPAC) receives the proposal packet a minimum of two weeks prior to the decision making meeting. - 2.
+OPAC meeting discussion and determination - a.
 OCMP staff present proposal packet at the OPAC meeting and provide details to Council members with an opportunity for question and answer. - b.
-Proposing entities have an opportunity to answer OPAC questions where necessary. - c.
+Proposing entities with recommended proposals have an opportunity to answer OPAC questions where necessary. - c.
 Public testimony is collected. - 3.
-OPAC makes determination on Working Group Recommendation- - a.
-If recommended, the Working Group Recommendation, and public comment summary will be sent to LCDC for review (now referred to as the "OPAC Recommendation" and moves onto Step 5).
+OPAC makes determination on Working Group Recommendation - a.
+If recommended, the Working Group Recommendation, and public comment summary will be sent to LCDC for review (now referred to as the "OPAC Recommendation" and moves onto Step 5). - b.
+If rejected, or if OPAC determines edits are required, the Working Group Recommendation will be returned to the Rocky Habitat Working Group to address OPAC tasks (return to Step 3).